jacoblapworth/akahu-sdk-swift/src/react/autocompleter.md

 };

-//Example to show how the children can be styled however and you also define your own search criteria. class WrapPillsExample extends Component {
+//Example to show how the children can be styled however and you also define your own search criteria. class DisableWrapPillsExample extends Component {
 	constructor() {
 		super();